 AILA offers recordings of recent web and audio seminars that are available whenever you are!
 Check out the recordings today and stay current on the trends, topics, and issues that affect your clients and practice.
 CLE credit is also available for many of these recordings.

-AILA's free items for members for March are now available.
-Read a free article on advanced issues in asylum and withholding on removal and listen to a recording with step-by-step guidance on the categorical approach.
+Check out AILA's free items for members for the month of May.
+Read a free article on advanced issues in asylum and withholding of removal and listen to a recording on preparing successful O-1 and P-1 petitions.

 Have news you want to share with the AILA community?
 It might be a professional announcement, an award you’ve won, or news of a wedding or a new addition to your family.
 Send a 500- to 700-character blurb to AILA today.
 Then check back to this page to see updates from your fellow members.